 There are different kinds of stop losses you should use based on what trading style or investing you are doing.

-1. Swing trading or Momentum-style trading requires a fairly tight stop, as you are only trading the run up or down and exiting before a run reversal.
+- Swing trading or Momentum-style trading requires a fairly tight stop loss, as you are only trading the run up or down and exiting before a run reversal.

-2. For the faster-paced swing-trading style, Velocity trading, an even tighter stop based on the acceleration of price and volume in each chart is used due to the high risk of steep profit-taking after such fast moves in price.
-The difference between momentum-style and velocity-style stop losses is taught in TechniTrader®’s Swing/Velocity Online Elective Course, which is offered twice a year.
-Contact firstname.lastname@example.org for information on the next session.
+- For the faster-paced swing-trading style, Velocity trading, an even tighter stop based on the acceleration of price and volume in each chart is used due to the high risk of steep profit-taking after such fast moves in price.
+The difference between momentum-style and velocity-style stop losses is taught in TechniTrader’s Swing Trading Specialty Course.

-3. Position-Trading-style stop losses, where you are holding a stock while it platforms up based on value-oriented accumulation.
+- Position-Trading-style stop losses allow you to hold a stock while it platforms up based on value-oriented accumulation.

 There is no “one-size-fits-all” stop-loss formula or percentage.
 Many traders and investors complain that stop losses “don’t work.”
 What they mean by this is the stop loss is executed and the stock continues up.
-This occurs because most investors and traders still use the outdated percentage stop loss and have not learned to use technical support levels to avoid being taken out prematurely.
+This occurs because most investors and traders still use the outdated percentage stop loss and have not learned to use technical support levels from the stock chart to avoid being taken out prematurely.